Gabriel Magalhães: 2023–24 season

 On 17 September 2023, Gabriel made his 100th Premier League appearance in Arsenal's win against Everton at Goodison Park.
 He scored his first goal of the 2023–24 season in a 1–1 draw with Liverpool at Anfield.

 Gabriel scored the first two goals in Arsenal's 5–0 win against Crystal Palace on 20 January 2024.
 The second goal had initially been credited as an own goal by Palace goalkeeper Dean Henderson.
 Arsenal appealed the decision, and the Premier League's Goal Accreditation Appeals Panel subsequently awarded the goal to Gabriel.
 It was his first brace for the club.

-He made his 150th Arsenal appearance on 11 February, scoring the third goal against West Ham in a 6–0 win at the London Stadium.
+Gabriel made his 150th Arsenal appearance on 11 February, scoring the third goal against West Ham in a 6–0 win at the London Stadium.

 2024–25 season

 On 15 September 2024, Gabriel headed in a 64th minute corner in the North London derby, sealing a 1–0 away win for Arsenal.

 The following week, Gabriel scored the second goal of two for Arsenal during a 2–2 away draw at Manchester City.
 In this game he was involved in a two-team altercation after John Stones scored a 98th minute equalizer which sparked rivalry between the two teams; especially between himself and Erling Haaland.
-He continued this style of goalscoring, netting headers in consecutive away matches against Sporting C.P. and West Ham in November.
+He continued this style of goalscoring, netting headers in consecutive away matches against Sporting CP and West Ham United in November.

-In April 2025, Gabriel suffered a hamstring injury during a 2–1 win against Fulham, which would sideline him for the remainder of the season.
+On 1 April 2025, Gabriel suffered a hamstring injury during a 2–1 win against Fulham, which would sideline him for the remainder of the season.
 On 6 June, Gabriel signed a new long-term deal with Arsenal.

 2025–26 season

-On 29 September 2025, Gabriel scored in the 96th minute against Newcastle United, confirming a 1–2 away victory for Arsenal.
+During the 2025–26 season, Gabriel helped Arsenal win the Premier League title, He scored a stoppage-time winner against Newcastle United in a 2–1 away win.
+He also scored league goals against Aston Villa and Bournemouth.

+In the UEFA Champions League, Gabriel recorded a goal and an assist in the league phase against Atlético Madrid.
+In the final against Paris Saint-Germain on 30 May 2026, he missed the decisive penalty in the shootout as Arsenal were defeated.
+However, he was named in the competition's Team of the Season.